crimsonsunset/jsg-stylizer/docs/jsg-logger-devtools-issue.md

 ### Benefits

 - ✅ No build failures — imports bypassed until enabled
-- ✅ Zero bundle impact by default
+- ✅ Zero bundle impact by default (tree-shaken based on default config)
 - ✅ Self-contained when enabled — no peer dependencies needed
 - ✅ Backward compatible — no breaking changes
-- ✅ Fixed module resolution — uses package export path for proper loading from node_modules
+- ✅ Simplified import strategy — uses relative paths (no complex path resolution)
 - ✅ Bundled dependencies — Preact and Evergreen UI included (no resolution issues)
+- ✅ Enhanced logging — comprehensive visibility into config loading and DevTools activation
+- ✅ No special Vite config needed — works out of the box (only `server.fs.allow: ['..']` needed for npm link dev)

 ---